jessemorley/glassons-scripts/README.md

-# Glassons Scripts
+# Glassons Capture One Scripts

-### Rename and Export Rated Images
+### Rename and Export Rated Images (⌘ 6)
 Renames and exports rated images from Capture One to a defined local output folder.
-Images are exported as JPGs (2000 x 2547px) with web sharpening, ready for upload.
+Images are exported as sharpened and resized JPGs ready for upload.
 Handles conflict resolution when re-running with different selections by renaming previously unrated images, ensuring clean exports without filename conflicts.

-**Recommended shortcut:** ⌘ 6

-### New Capture Folder from Clipboard
+### New Capture Folder from Clipboard (⌘ 0)
 Creates a new capture folder in Capture One using text from the clipboard.
 Replaces the first space/tab with an underscore, adds to favourites, sets as active capture location, and resets the counter.

-**Recommended shortcut:** ⌘ 0

-### New Folder from Clipboard
+### New Folder from Clipboard (⌘ 9)
 Creates a new folder in Capture One using text from the clipboard.
 Replaces the first space/tab with an underscore, adds to favourites, and resets the counter.

-**Recommended shortcut:** ⌘ 9

 ## Installation